Doate/AlmacenAccenture/README.md

 # Almacen Accenture

-_Initial proyect based on the managament of orders of the clients of certain store and how this interactions given certain conditions_
+_Initial proyect based on the managament of orders of the clients of certain store and how this interactions changes given certain conditions_

 ## Starting